I am asked this a lot – how many undies should I own? How many dresses do I keep? How many T shirts can I have?

 How many T shirts?
 Refuse

 Truth is, most of us do have too many T shirts and sometimes freebies are to blame.
 You do a fun run, a team-building exercise for work, a volunteer gig manning a stall.
-The resultant T shirt might seem like a good idea at the time, but do you know that Australians send an average 23kgs of textiles to landfill per person, each year, according to figures from the Australian Bureau of Statistics?
+The resultant T shirt might seem like a good idea at the time, but Australians send an average 23kgs of textiles to landfill per person, each year.
 It’s OK to say no. Alongside Reduce, Reuse, and Recycle, there is a fourth ‘R’: refuse.

 When we start saying no to all the freebie merchandise we don’t really want, we vote for the wardrobe we want to use, and the environment we want to protect.
 More clothes decluttering hacks here.